-Each task managed by an OS is represented by a process.
-At a given time, a process is in one out of five possible states:
+Each task managed by the OS is represented by a process.
+At a given time, a process is in one out of four possible states:

-- Dormant: The task is not scheduled (e.g., because it is not yet known to the OS). - Executable: The task is ready to execute instructions, but is not currently running. - Active: The instructions of the task are now being executed by the processor. - Blocked: The execution of the task is suspended while waiting for a signal, or for a resource to become available. - Interrupted: The task is executing an interrupt routine programmed by the user.
+- Ready: The task is ready to execute instructions, but is not currently running. - Active: The instructions of the task are now being executed by the processor. - Blocked: The execution of the task is suspended while waiting for a signal, a timeout, or for a resource to become available. - Interrupted: The task is executing an interrupt routine programmed by the user.